huawei-noah/trustworthyAI/datasets/README.md

 The real datasets (id:10, 21, 22) used in [PCIC Causal Discovery Competition 2021 ](https://competition.huaweicloud.com/information/1000041487/introduction) have been made available online: [link](https://github.com/gcastle-hub/dataset).

-This following is the  results of some competitive causal discovery algorithms on the real-world alarm datasets used in PCIC Competition 2021.We believe the best performance in the following table is the SOTA , welcome to contact us to update this table if you have got the better performance using another public algorithms.
+The following table contains F1-scores of some competitive causal discovery algorithms on these datasets.
+We believe the THP algorithm (last line) is the current SOTA.
+You are welcome to contact us if you have another (public) algorithm that obtains good scores and we will add it to the table.
 |  Algorithm  | 18V_55N_Wireless | 24V_439N_Microwave | 25V_474N_Microwave | paper                                                          |
 |--------------| ---------------- | ------------------ | ------------------ | ------------------------------------------------------------------- |
 | PC           | 0.4299           | 0.2270              | 0.1923             | [link](https://philarchive.org/archive/SPICPA-2)                            |